 How do I have the conversation about autism with my child?

 We would always recommend that you discuss a child’s diagnosis with them, as this will be important in them developing their sense of identity as an autistic person.
-For many of the young people we assess they already recognise their differences and may suspect that they are on the autism spectrum and a diagnosis can come as a relief and help them to understand the challenges they experience in the context of their autism, rather than as personal traits, which can affect their self-concept and leave them feeling isolated.
+For many of the young people we assess they already recognise their differences and may suspect that they are on the autism spectrum and a diagnosis can come as a relief and help them to understand the challenges they experience in the context of their autism, rather than as personal traits, which can affect their self-worth and leave them feeling isolated.

 Conversations about autism are likely to be ongoing rather than a ‘one off’ and these conversations are likely to adapt and grow depending on your child’s stage of development and their relationship to the idea of autism and what this means.